 NCCN's guideline states the most commonly prescribed doses for definitive radiotherapy for locally advanced non-small cell lung cancer is 60 to 70 Gy fractions with a treatment duration of 6-7 weeks.
 Doses of at least 60 Gy should be given.
-Additionally, IGRT is appropriate when needed to deliver curative RT safely, and is also recommended when using 3D-CRT/IMRT when organs at risk (OARs) are in close proximity to high dose regions, or when using complex motion management techniques (NCCN, 2023).
+Additionally, IGRT is appropriate when needed to deliver curative RT safely, and is also recommended when using 3D-CRT/IMRT when OARs are in close proximity to high dose regions, or when using complex motion management techniques (NCCN, 2024).